verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] Power is essentially domination.
 And it therefore, has a violent dimension
 - [ ] The threat and execution of violence compels others to do what they do not wish to do.
 And yet violence is often the tool of the weak.
 - [ ] Violence relies on weapons to compensate for a lack of legitimacy.
+- [ ] Power also has an economic dimension